gaps-closure/capo/gedl/README.md

 ## Additional Files
 - IDLGenerator.py is used to generate $(PROG).idl for use with HAL Autogen CLOSURE Tool
 - RPCGenerator.py is used to generate *_rpc.c, *_rpc.h, and *.c files for compilation by MBIG CLOSURE tool
+- schema/gedl-schema.json describes the JSON schema that the output .gedl file will be validated against during IDL generation
+- docs/GEDL Documentation contains an example .gedl file, descriptions of all keys for .gedl files, input requirements for gedl, and descriptions of warnings produced by gedl
+- docs/Pseudocode gives a high level description of the logic behind the gedl opt passes